Centropyge shepardi: Distribution

-Centropyge shepardi is found in the western Pacific Ocean, where its distribution is restricted to the Northern Marianas Islands, Guam, and the Ogasawara Islands of southern Japan.
-It has been recorded from the Izu Islands ofJapan, but this probably refers to vagrants.
+Centropyge shepardi is found in the western Pacific Ocean, where its distribution is restricted to the Northern Marianas Islands, Guam, the Ogasawara Islands of southern Japan.
+Recently they are found at Yoron island and Okinoerabu island of southern Japan.
+It has been recorded from the Izu Islands of Japan, but this probably refers to vagrants.
 It has been reported from Palau and the Philippines but these reports need confirmation.

 Habitat and biology

 Centropyge shepardi is a common species within its range where it is found at depths of 10 to 56 m.
 It is typically encountered in small groups on exposed outer reef slopes, occasionally on lagoon reefs.
 It is associated with areas of mixed live and dead coral where there is plenty of holes and caves for shelter.
 It is mainly herbivorous, most of its diet being algae.
 The groups are harems of 3-7 individuals.
 This oviparous species is a broadcast spawner, spawning is thought to start in September and takes lace at dusk.
 The male displays to a female, pushing and chasing her until she releases her eggs at which point the sperm is released.
 The eggs hatch after 2 to 3 days.